 The 2007 GMP established a vision for the management of wild and scenic rivers within SEKI, and identified river protection measures that are employed for projects within the river boundaries (extending 0.25 mile on each side of the designated river sections), tributaries and the overall watershed.
 This project meets the goals established by the GMP and adheres to the river protection measures.
-The project areas are remote but there may be ongoing adverse effects from hikers and stock use creating erosion in localized areas.
-However, in the majority of the areas, the outstandingly remarkable values are protected in parks' wilderness areas.
-This alternative would result in a negligible adverse effect on outstandingly remarkable values related to scenic and recreational values (fishing), but long-term beneficial effects to the values related to recreation (wildlife viewing) and wildlife as restoration is achieved.
-The cumulative effects would be short-term, negligible and adverse and would occur outside of the designated wild and scenic river boundaries, but long-term and beneficial cumulative effects would occur within the designated wild and scenic river boundaries.
+The project areas are remote and the outstandingly remarkable values are protected in parks' wilderness areas.
+No past, ongoing, and future proposed actions are degrading the outstandingly remarkable values of designated wild and scenic rivers within the parks, thus there are no cumulative effects.